asheeshr/Microsmooth/README.md

     <Three digit code>_filter(channel_value, history)
 where `<Three digit code>` can be `sma`, `cma`, `ema`, `rdp`, `sga`, `kza`.

+##Performance Analysis

 The best performing filter at present is `EMA` with alpha parameter `0.10`.

-I will upload a detailed performance analysis in a couple of weeks.
+The ranking strategy for the filters is discussed in this [paper](http://ieeexplore.ieee.org/xpls/abs_all.jsp?arnumber=6849804).